How To Catch Mulloway (Jewfish)

 Like many, I thought catching mulloway was beyond my grasp.
 I’m the type of fisherman where fishing involves more time relaxing, drinking beer, and talking crap with your mates than it does actually fishing.
 Elusive mulloway were the domain of specialist hard core land based fisherman.
 Specialist fisherman who rock up to the beach in jumpsuits like they’re in the special forces, with specialist gear and fancy rigs specially designed for targeting mulloway.
 These mulloway specialists are such expert fisherman that they use tailor for bait.
 They can catch so many tailor with such reliability that tailor is relegated to mulloway bait.
 For me, tailor is a prize catch!

-Fishing for mulloway does present opportunities for you to refine your gear and techniques if that’s the way you want to go.
+Fishing for mulloway does present opportunities for you to refine your gear and techniques and become a specialist if that’s the way you want to go.
 These special arrangements will improve you’re chances of landing a big mulloway.
 That doesn’t mean the average Joe can’t give it a go!
 This article is targeted at the average Joe.
 Your typical part time amateur fisherman who does a little bit of fishing and a whole lot of relaxing when going on fishing trips.
-So I wont be going into any optimized setups or specialist techniques, there’s heaps of information already on that.
+So I wont be going into any optimized setups or specialist techniques, there’s heaps of information already on that and I’m not an expert.
 The purpose of this article is to give the average lazy fisherman like me a chance to catch a mulloway.

 Time of Day